dgroomes/java-foreign-function-and-memory-api-playground/README.md

   * DONE Write the full class names to the memory segment since we solved the variable-width problem.
   * Glob match on foreign memory.
 * [x] DONE Move this to its own repository. `jdk-playground` isn't the right place because FFM is a library and runtime feature.
+* [x] DONE Scaffold the subprojects shape (README, settings.gradle.kts, etc)
+* [x] DONE Migrate <https://github.com/dgroomes/jdk-playground/tree/main/jextract> to a subproject here
+* [x] DONE Extract jaggedsteppingwindow project (and I guess it's ok to bundle in StringOnlyDemo because it was a stepping stone and tightly related)
+* [x] DONE Delete the original/main example.
+It's not effective at showing new concepts and the performance doesn't actually work.
+  I'm going to explore applications of FFM API in a different project: <https://github.com/dgroomes/java-columnar-query-engine>.
+* [x] DONE Upgrade Gradle